molssi-seamm/dftbplus_step/README.rst

 * Single-point energy calculations
 * Structural (geometry) optimization

-At the moment the plug-in only handle molecular (non-periodic) systems.
+At the moment the plug-in only handles molecular (non-periodic) systems.
 Periodic systems will be added in an upcoming release.

 .. _SEAMM environment: https://github.com/molssi-seamm